 Our simplification of the model and associated Gibbs sampler assumes that motifs can only end at locations in the sequence that are divisible by the motif length, instead of at arbitrary locations (Section 2.2).
-This is done to facilitate analysis, by avoiding the "phase shift" issue that occurs in the original sampler (Lawrence et al., 1993; Liu, 1994).
+This is done to facilitate analysis, by avoiding the "phase shift" issue that occurs in the original sampler [Lawrence et al. (1993), Liu (1994)].
 Since phase shift slows convergence of the chain, it is likely (but unproven) that our results on slow convergence of the simplified chain also hold for the original chain.

-We also have progress towards a result that the convergence rate decreases polynomially if there is no more than one true (and identifiable) motif in the data.
-We give empirical support for this conjecture, and prove polynomial decay of the convergence rate for the case of length-one motifs.
-In this case any true motifs are non-identifiable; see Theorem 3.3.
+We also give evidence supporting the conjecture that the convergence rate decreases polynomially if there is no more than one true (and identifiable) motif in the data.
+We give empirical evidence, and prove polynomial decay of the convergence rate for the case of length-one motifs.
+In this case any true motifs are nonidentifiable; see Theorem 3.3.